amirmfallah/regex-matching-django-llm/README.md

 python manage.py runserver
 ```

-The frontend will be available at `http://localhost:8000/`.
+The backend will be available at `http://localhost:8000/`.

 ### Frontend Setup